kavia-common/role-based-access-dashboard-113316-113325/assets/supabase.md

 # Supabase Integration Notes

-- This project uses Supabase for authentication, user management and RBAC (Role Based Access Control) profiles.
+This project uses Supabase for authentication, user management and RBAC (Role Based Access Control) profiles.
-- Supabase client is initialized in `src/config/supabase.js` using the public anon key for client-side access.
+Supabase client is initialized in `src/config/supabase.js` using the public anon key for client-side access.

+---

+## Demo Data & Seeding

+To quickly set up demo organizations, users, and role assignments (for RLS policy verification or video demos):

+- See [`assets/supabase-demo-seed-guide.md`](./supabase-demo-seed-guide.md) for human steps (roles, org mapping, super_admin setup, etc.)
+- See [`assets/supabase-seed-demo.sql`](./supabase-seed-demo.sql) for editable SQL to populate orgs/profiles/etc.

+Always create users via your app or Supabase UI first (never direct SQL insert to `auth.users`).
+After registration, update `profiles` and org/role assignments using the SQL script with the real auth user IDs.

+---

 ## Edge Functions: User Invitation Flow